How to Do Small Business Video Marketing

 Although our product and service pages and videos are often the most trafficked, they are also mostly misused.
 This is because, as businesses, we approach our products and services information as ways to talk about why our products and services are the best, what they do, etc.

-But most businesses don’t talk about one very effective thing: who our products and services are not a good fit for.
+But most small businesses don’t talk about one very effective thing: who their products and services are not a good fit for.

 Now, before you walk away shaking your head in disbelief, hear me out.
 The moment we explain to prospects why we’re not a good fit, as honestly and thoroughly as possible, we eliminate prospects we would otherwise be wasting our time with, and we become all the more attractive to our right-fit customers.